Data Wrangling

 Here, we see that three of the variables are character variables — fips, county, and state.
 The remaining three — year, number_pills, and population — are integers.

 This data frame is very large, and printing it out takes a lot of resources.
 However, we can peek at the first rows with the head() function.
-Recall that the head() function will display the first set of rows (n = 18 requests 18 rows be printed).
-If you don’t specify a number of rows, then the default number of rows (which is 6) will be printed.
+The head() function, by default, will display the first 6 rows of data.
+However, we can add the n argument to the function to change that number.
+For example, n = 18 requests 18 rows be printed.
 Note that the function tail() works in the same way, but shows the last rows in the data frame.

 opioid_counties |>

 dplyr is a R package that is part of the tidyverse — it’s the workhorse for wrangling data.
-Overall, dplyr plays a crucial role in data wrangling by providing a concise and consistent set of functions for data manipulation and transformation in R. It simplifies complex data wrangling tasks, improves code readability, and enhances productivity for analysts and data scientists working with structured data.
+Overall, dplyr plays a crucial role in data wrangling by providing a concise and consistent set of functions for data manipulation and transformation in R. It simplifies complex data wrangling tasks, improves code readability, and enhances productivity.

 In this Module, we will explore the following dplyr data wrangling functions: